protocol/research-website/content/talks/delphipodcast-zx01/index.md

 # Short abstract
 # Describe talk here
-abstract:   "Colin Evran and Zixuan Zhang discuss  a model of Filecoin circulating supply. "
+abstract:   "Colin Evran and Zixuan Zhang lead Chain Reaction Podcast host Tom Shaughnessy on a technical deep dive into the cryptoeconomics of the Filecoin network."
 ---

-{{< youtube O0SHgksn1AI >}}
+{{< youtube bykk-6zrVq8 >}}